 We rely on our relationships with financial institutions, including Issuing Banks and Card Networks, that provide certain services that are an important part of our product offering.
 We have in the past and may in the future have disagreements with these financial institutions.
 If we are unable to maintain the quality of these relationships or fail to comply with our contractual requirements with these financial institutions, our business would be adversely affected.
 We partner with Issuing Banks, who issue payment cards to our Customers and settle payment transactions on such cards.
 A significant portion of our payment transactions are settled through one Issuing Bank, Sutton Bank.
-For the three months ended March 31, 2022 and 2021, 86% and 94%, respectively, of TPV was settled through Sutton Bank.
-If Sutton Bank terminates our agreement with them or is unable or unwilling to settle our transactions for any reason, we may be required to switch some or all of our processing volume to one or more other Issuing Banks, including to any of the three other U.S. Issuing Banks that we currently contract with.
-Switching a significant portion or all of our processing volume to another Issuing Bank, including contracting with additional Issuing Banks, would take time and could result in additional costs, including increased operating expenses, and termination fees under our agreement with Sutton Bank if unilaterally terminated by us without Sutton Bank's consent.
+For the three months ended June 30, 2022 and 2021, 83% and 92%, respectively, of TPV was settled through Sutton Bank.
+If Sutton Bank.
+For the six months ended June 30, 2022 and 2021, 84% and 93%, respectively, of TPV was settled through Sutton Bank.
+If Sutton Bank were to terminate our agreement or were unable or unwilling to settle our transactions, or if we unilaterally terminated our agreement with Sutton Bank, we would be required to switch some or all of our processing volume to one or more of the other Issuing Banks we contract with and we may incur termination fees and costs associated with increased or new operating expenses.
+Switching a significant portion or all of our processing volume from Sutton Bank to another Issuing Bank, including contracting with additional Issuing Banks, would take time and could result in additional costs, including increased operating expenses.
 We could also lose Customers if we do not have another Issuing Bank who is willing to support such Customers.
-Diversifying our contractual relationships and operations with Issuing Banks may increase the complexity of our operations and may also lead to increased costs.
+Although we work with multiple Issuing Banks in part, to provide options to Customers for their card issuing needs, diversifying our contractual relationships and operations with Issuing Banks increases the complexity of our operations and may also lead to increased costs.

 We also have agreements directly with Card Networks, such as Visa, Mastercard, and PULSE, which is part of the Discover Global Network, that, among other things, provide us certain monetary incentives based on the processing volume of our Customers' transactions routed through the respective Card Network.
 For certain incentive arrangements with an annual measurement period, the one-year period may not align with our fiscal year.
 Unusual fluctuations in network fees can occur in the quarter in which volume thresholds are achieved as higher incentive rates are applied to volumes over the entire measurement periods, which can span 6 or 12 months, which can affect our financial results for a given quarter or fiscal year.
 If we were to lose our certification with a Card Network, we could lose Customers if they needed to switch to a different Card Network for which we did not have a certification.
-The Issuing Banks and Card Networks we work with may fail to process transactions, breach their agreements with us, or refuse to renew or renegotiate our agreements with them on terms that are favorable, commercially reasonable, or at all.
+The Issuing Banks and Card Networks we work with may fail to process transactions, terminate their agreements with us, or refuse to renew or renegotiate their agreements with us on terms that are favorable, commercially reasonable, or at all.
 They might also take actions that could degrade the functionality of our services, impose additional costs or requirements on us, or give preferential treatment to competitive services, including their own services.
 If we are unsuccessful in establishing, renegotiating, or maintaining relationships with Issuing Banks and Card Networks, our business may be adversely affected.